Mosque-ICU/Islamic_ware/README.md

 # MosqueICU's Public monorepo

 This is our free & public official Turborepo feel free to use our app to work on your own evangelic missions.
-Keep calm & boost the glory of islam.
+Keep calm & boost the glory of Islam.

 Meet the team at https://discord.gg/9b5ePsv2EX